 Collection of 470 Lactuca single seed descent (SSD) lines, mainly derived from CGN’s regular collection.

 The collection was largely developed within the framework of the TKI project, entitled ‘International Lactuca Genomics Consortium’ (ILGC).
 For this project a cross section of the lettuce gene pool, comprising nearly 500 accessions, was selected for DNA resequencing purposes.
-Resequencing of the lines was initiated in 2017 within the framework of the ILGC and continued in 2018 in a cooperation between CGN and the Beijing Genomics Institute (Shenzhen, China).
-Access to the DNA sequencing data generated by BGI is provided on this webpage.
+Resequencing of the lines was initiated in 2017 within the framework of the ILGC and continued in 2018 in a cooperation between CGN and the Beijing Genomics Institute (BGI, Shenzhen, China).
+Access to the DNA sequencing data generated for 445 lines by BGI is provided on this webpage, and this resequencing study is described in the journal Nature Genetics (2021).
 Large-scale metabolomics data were generated for part of the collection and are also made available on this webpage.
 Results of this research are described in the journal Metabolomics (2018).
 The collection is currently being used for transcriptomics research and phenotypic analyses in the NWO-TTW research program "LettuceKnow, Science-Based Improvement of Salad", which started in 2019.

 Documentation of the collection

 Information about the collection can be found in the following spreadsheets: